The 5 easy, low cost Powder Room Makeover Ideas that turned this bathroom from blah to full of beautiful farmhouse style.

 Step 5: Decor, decor, decor

 Feeling inspired?
-Need to do your own bathroom makeover?
-Want to add v-groove board or a shelf in your house?
-How about building a vanity or installing some crown molding?
-Follow the links above to get the things you’ll need from Amazon.
+Take these powder room makeover ideas and give your powder room a refresh.
 Have fun and let me know if you have questions.
 Or post pictures of your work and tag Abbotts At Home on FB, I’d love to see it!